Second Floor, Maxwell Hall, Warrior Hub (507.457.2800), Fax: 507.457.5578

 For the first five instructional days of the semester, students may add a class using the Web Registration process.
 After the fifth instructional day of the semester (or after the first class meeting for weekly evening classes), students must obtain the permission of the instructor for each class to be added.

-To register for a full class or for a course that requires the instructor’s permission, students must either submit a signed Class Permit form (also called a “blue card”) to the Warrior Hub or have their instructor submit an override online.
+To register for a full class or for a course that requires the instructor’s permission, students must obtain an online Class Permit form (also called a “blue card”).

 An “arranged class” is a course listed in the WSU catalog but not scheduled to be offered during a particular semester.
 Such a course may be made available at the discretion of the faculty member, department chairperson, and academic dean.
 Prior to applying for an arranged class, students must be formally admitted to a degree program with an established WSU GPA of 2.00 or higher.
 Students should request an application from the Warrior Hub and obtain approvals from the academic dean and academic department.
 When the arranged class has been added to the University’s course schedule, the student must then register for the class in the usual fashion.